 I first made performance work during my Creative Arts degree, including several pieces in collaboration with Simon Will, who now makes work with Gob Squad.
-Back then we called ourselves 'Twin Tub Circus' and we made absurdist / philosophical comedies: 'Fancy Fandangle' (right) was perhaps our greatest triumph.
-This collaboration had a strong and lasting influence on my style and process.
+Back then we called ourselves 'Twin Tub Circus' and we made absurdist / philosophical comedies.
+'Fancy Fandangle' (right) was perhaps our greatest triumph.
+This collaboration had a lasting influence on my style and process.
 Unfortunately I don't have much documentation for pieces made before 2002.
 Below is a selection of work I've done since then outside of the Inconvenient Spoof shows, and alongside my teaching.
 They are ordered chronologically with the latest first, at the top.

 (For a full list of work you can download my C.V. here)

 THE NATIVITY PANTO

 The Happy Clap Trap Nativity Panto became a labour of love enacted each December from 2012 - 2015 at the wonderful Marlborough Theatre.
 I co-wrote the script with Joe Kenny, and directed the show, also appearing as the Lord's sidekick, Gabriel.